-During these first 1000 days living in Berlin, we learned a lot about Berlin, about Germany and Germans.
+During these first 1000 days living in Berlin, we learned a lot about Berlin, about Germany and the Germans who live here.
+Those are our opinion and Germany has several other great cities with great people who might have a different experience than us.
 And, today, we will try to condense most of what we learned in this 25 items list.
-It is going to be a rough thing to do, but somebody has to do it.
+It will be a tricky thing to do, but somebody has to do it.

 Berlin is a temporary stop for lots of people.
-We learned this by saying goodbye to a lot of cool people that came and went away during our stay here.
-Maybe, this is why we feel like an old school Berlin couple when we compare ourselves to most of the people we know here.
+We learned this by saying goodbye to many extraordinary people who came and went away during our stay here.
+Maybe, this is why we feel like an old school Berlin couple when we compare ourselves to most people we know here.

-If you pay attention while walking on the Museum Island and the surrounding areas, you are going to see bullets holes on the walls.
-These were done more than 70 years ago during the Second World War they’re still there.
+If you pay attention while walking on Museum Island and the surrounding areas, you will see bullet holes on the walls.
+These were done more than 70 years ago during the Second World War; they’re still there.

 There is no way you’re going to live in Berlin without loving dogs.
 You can see them waiting in front of supermarkets; you can see them o the bus, you can see them even on a bar.
 Dogs are everywhere here.

 Germans cannot live without their rules and their bureaucracy even when it is pretty clear that it doesn’t work or that it doesn’t make any sense.
-Sometimes it’s easier just to find a professional!
-When we first arrived in Berlin, we struggle for quite a long time with the endless circle of papers and registrations we had to make for everything.
-Right now, we learned to avoid fighting the system and just go with it.
+When we first arrived in Berlin, we struggled for quite a long time with the endless circle of papers and registrations we had to make for everything.
+Sometimes it’s easier to find a professional!
+Right now, we have learned to avoid fighting the system and go with it.
 Not because it works but because we don’t want any more headaches.

 Have you ever sent an e-mail to a company and received a reply by letter a few days later saying that they got your e-mail?
 We have, and we are still wondering why it happened.

 The Berlin Wall fell 25 years ago, but the country is still split.
-We met people here in Berlin that said to us that Alexanderplatz is not the center of their city.
+We met people here in Berlin who said that Alexanderplatz is not the centre of their city.
 Another guy stated that he would never live in Munich because that is not his country.
-We even heard discussions about holiday names…
+We even heard discussions about holiday names.

 Our first visit to a supermarket in Berlin was a weird experience.
-Germans like the dairy product and they show this with endless variations of everything that they can.
-Also, you’re going to shop between endless variations of bread, yogurt and everything related to the pig.
+Germans like the dairy product, and they show this with endless variations of everything they can.
+Also, you’re going to shop between endless variations of bread, yoghurt and everything related to the pig.
 And don’t even let me start with how fast the cashiers can be.

 It is Sunday, and you want to buy something at a supermarket.
 Maybe, buy milk.
 We have to say that you are up for an experience since everything is closed on Sundays.
 Everything?
 Yes, everything except, maybe, five supermarkets in Berlin.
 Why?
 Sunday is a day to rest.

-Don’t forget to bring money along with you if you are going out.
-Most of the restaurants, cafés, and bars don’t accept anything besides money.
-Don’t try to find a way of fighting this; you are not going to win.
+Don’t forget to bring money with you if you are going out.
+Most restaurants, cafés, and bars don’t accept anything besides cash.
+Don’t try to find a way of fighting this; you will not win.

-We don’t know about you but out history lessons in Brazil never told us the real story about what happened in Berlin over the last a hundred years.
-Living here taught us more about the recent history of the world than most classes we had back in school.
+We don’t know about you, but our history lessons in Brazil never told us the real story about what happened in Berlin over the last a hundred years.
+Living here taught us more about the world’s recent history than most classes we had back in school.

+We learned that if you want something well done, you have to do it yourself.
 Germans like to do things themselves.
 And they are proud of that.
-They love this huge hardware stores built to have everything you might need to fix or build your own house.
-We learned that if you want something well done, you have to do it yourself.
-And every one of those big hardware stores needs to have a currywurst stand in front of it.
+They love these huge hardware stores built to have everything you might need to fix or build your own house.
+And every one of those big hardware stores needs to have currywurst stand in front of it.

 Have you ever been to an art opening when an old naked guy walks in?
-It happened to us, and we were the only people there that seem bothered with that.
-It seems that Berlin is more comfortable with nudity than Brazil and that thought is kind of weird for us.
-The nudity can also happen in the subway, in the park…
+It happened to us, and we were the only people who seemed bothered by that.
+It appears that Berlin is more comfortable with nudity than Brazil, and that thought is kind of weird for us.
+The nudity can also happen in the subway, in the park.

-Germans have a bizarre sense of humor that needs to be studied further.
+Germans have a bizarre sense of humour that needs to be studied further.
 It might be something with the way that the language goes.
 It might be the cultural background of the country.
-Whatever it is, Germans have a weird sense of humor that might be considered funny to some people.
+Whatever it is, Germans have a weird sense of humour that might be considered funny to some people.
 Not to us.
 It happens.
 Sorry about that.

 We never cared about chocolate before moving to Berlin.
-But, nowadays, we embraced the love they have for cake, biscuits and everything else that might be sweet.
+But, nowadays, we embrace the love they have for cake, biscuits and everything else that might be sweet.

-In Berlin, it is cheaper to buy a bottle of beer than a bottle of water.
-With this in mind, you have to understand that people seem to know how to drink around here.
+In Berlin, it is cheaper to buy a beer bottle than a bottle of water.
+With this in mind, you must understand that people seem to know how to drink around here.

-We used to get easily offended by how straight forward the people here in Berlin can be when they are talking to us.
-Germans seem to have no time for any amenities when it comes, to telling the truth.
+We used to get easily offended by how straightforward the people here in Berlin can be when talking to us.
+Germans seem to have no time for any amenities when telling the truth.
 They are frank in a way that might seem harsh, but this is the way they do it.
 If you want to cut the crap and listen to the truth, talk to somebody in Berlin, and they will tell you everything you never heard before.
 They could develop a service for this.

 We still don’t understand why everybody here seems to enjoy mixing drinks.
-They mix cola with orange soft drink, they mix sprite with beer, they mix apple juice with sparkling water, and they love it.
-We still don’t understand the reason behind it even though we heard hundreds of explanations about why this is so much better than regular drinks.
+They mix cola with an orange soft drink, mix sprite with beer, mix apple juice with sparkling water, and love it.
+We still don’t understand its reason even though we heard hundreds of explanations about why this is so much better than regular drinks.

 Garbage is something serious here.
-Everything that you threw away needs to be neatly organized in the properly recycled bin.
-Every bottle will be recycled once you go to the supermarket and you will receive some coins for it.
-During large gatherings of people, you can see some guy pushing a supermarket cart collecting bottles to be recycled for some serious money.
+Everything you threw away needs to be neatly organized in the properly recycled bin.
+Every bottle will be recycled once you go to the supermarket and receive some coins for it.
+You can see some guy pushing a supermarket cart collecting bottles to be recycled for some serious money during large gatherings of people.

 German Popular music is called Schlager, and everybody says they hate it.
-But people in Berlin know every song, every singer and they seem to enjoy singing it when they are drunk.
-Schlager sounds like the seventies never ended and we awfully say this.
+But people in Berlin know every song, every singer, and they seem to enjoy singing it when they are drunk.
+Schlager sounds like the seventies never ended, and we say this.

 They take their online privacy seriously.
 Most of the people we know here use fake names on Facebook, and we are aware of a few of them that even refuse to join the service.

-As you can see, we learned a lot about Germans, about Berlin, about Germany and ourselves during these days living here.
+As you can see, we learned a lot about Germans, Berlin, Germany, and ourselves during these days living here.
 We learned even more about ourselves during this time.
 Right now, we are looking forward to seeing what the next a thousand days will bring us.